jeremykenedy/laravel-roles/readme.md

 ```

 ### Middleware
 This package comes with `VerifyRole`, `VerifyPermission` and `VerifyLevel` middleware.
+The middleware aliases are already registered in `\jeremykenedy\LaravelRoles\RolesServiceProvider` as of 1.7.
-You must add them inside your `app/Http/Kernel.php` file.
+You can optionally add them inside your `app/Http/Kernel.php` file with your own aliases like outlined below:

 ```php
 /**